rajatharlalka/firebase_business_listing/README.md

 # Businesscontacts

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.3.
+This project was generated with [Angular CLI].
+It is a business listing or a business contacts app using Firebase, a remote NoSQL database

 ## Development server